 Presa Canario Care

-The Perro de Presa Canario will require occasional bathing to keep his short coat clean but may require regular grooming and brushing due to its short coat that sheds and strong, fast-growing nails that will need to be frequently trimmed with a nail clipper or grinder.
+The Perro de Presa Canario will require occasional bathing to keep its short coat clean but may require regular grooming and brushing given its shedding and strong, fast-growing nails that will need to be frequently trimmed with a nail clipper or grinder.
 The dog’s short ears should be checked on a routine basis, and teeth should be brushed regularly.

-This high-energy breed will crave daily exercise, including playtime outdoors or being taken for multiple walks each day.
-They can also learn indoor games like hide-and-seek or learning new tricks, as the Presa Canario is eager to please its owner and highly trainable—and thrives when he has a specific job to do.
+This high-energy breed will crave daily exercise, including playtime outdoors or multiple walks each day.
+They can also learn indoor games like hide-and-seek or new tricks, as the Presa Canario is eager to please its owner and highly trainable; it thrives with a specific job to do.
 The Presa Canario’s robust, muscular physique and athletic prowess means it can engage in higher-intensity outdoor activities like swimming, hiking, and retrieving balls or flying discs.

 While protective and devoted to its family, this breed is generally better suited for experienced, active owners who can properly socialize their Presa Canario and provide ample opportunity for outdoor activity.
 Because of its history as a guard dog, the breed is strong-willed, powerful, intelligent, and very suspicious of strangers—and therefore may require increased opportunities for socialization and training early in life to safely interact with others, particularly in a home with children or other pets.